Update your home by learning how to install a new backsplash yourself.

 When adding grout, spread your grout at all different angles: up, down, side to side.
 You want that grout in all of the nooks and crannies of this DIY kitchen tile backsplash.

-When adding grout it is important to work in small sections.
+Work in small sections as you add grout.
 Apply the grout and then wipe excess grout off with a damp sponge.
 To do this I fill up a 5 gallon bucket with warm water.
 I wash the grout out, wring the sponge out in the water and then wipe again.

 It is VERY important to get ALL of the extra grout off.
 Once the grout dries it is very hard to get it off.
 So work in small areas and clean it well.